 Disco music of course: BeeGees, Kool and the Gang, etc. Get a couple of disco compilation CDs.

 Fun items from Oriental Trading Company would work great.

 EXTREME BINGO: ADDITIONAL SUGGESTIONS

 There are a few common patterns.
-They are single line, two lines, the four corners, center cross, forming the letters L, T, Y, postage stamp (2×2 and in a corner) inner square (4 × 4), roving square (3 × 3), diamond and blackout.
+They are single line (the typical way of playing bingo), two lines, the four corners, center cross, forming the letters L, T, Y, postage stamp (2×2 and in a corner) inner square (4 × 4), roving square (3 × 3), diamond and blackout.
 Lines can be made horizontally, vertically, or diagonally.

 On poster board draw pictures of bingo cards with each possible pattern.
 Each poster board should have one pattern on it.
 This way you won’t have to explain to the kids what “four corners” is.

 There are a number of ideas that you can use.
 Here is a short list of my favorite themes to get you started: